 Local naturalists, historians, musicians, chefs and artisans teach these multi-age group workshops on the ship and on shore.
 Students learn about each region through the handicrafts, cooking and music of the local culture.
 They participate in hands-on workshops such as nature photography, science & engineering, service learning, events with local kids and interactive demonstrations.
 Our students have the unique opportunity to learn from people all around the world as part of their worldschooling education.

 This kindergarten through college program has credentialed teachers in a remote learning environment.
 It is an accredited school that does all record keeping and transcripts.
 It is a competency based program that can be done on the ship or in a land based home with minimal support from tutors, parents or mentors.
-There is a lot of flexibility built in to the program to allow worldschoolers to make their own schedule for their academic pursuits while still having the time to explore their world and follow their individual pursuits.
-It is NAACP approved and has divergent paths for learning differences and gifted talents.
+There is a lot of flexibility built in to the program to allow traveling families to make their own schedule for their academic pursuits while still having the time to explore their world and follow their individual pursuits.
+The program is NAACP approved and has divergent paths for learning differences and gifted talents.

-The academic advisor at our resource center supports the teachers, helps with tutoring, assists students & parents, provides resources for students with learning differences or gifted talents, and advises on college counseling.
+The academic advisor at our resource center supports the teachers, assists students & parents, provides resources for students with learning differences or gifted talents, and advises on college counseling.
 The resource center is well stocked with learning supplies including books for all reading levels, math manipulatives, science experiments and educational games.
 It is also one of the many places where study groups and classes can meet.

 Sports, fitness, health and wellness are among the core Storylines principles.
 The ship has many amenities for fun physical activities.
 Running, yoga, swimming, kayaking, sailing, hiking, windsurfing, golf, paddle boarding, cycling and surfing are among the athletics offered through our worldschooling youth education program.